suntabu/AndroidConsoleServer/README.md

 Then you can use open console web page at your phone's ip:port with any browsers you like.

-TIPS: your phone's ip must be reachable
+TIPS: your phone's ip must be reachable！
 ===

 LICENCE